-Don’t waste time trying to EQ something in-depth during tracking; just get a good bare-bones sound that you can more fully shape later.
+Don’t waste time trying to EQ something in-depth during tracking; get a good bare-bones sound you can improve later.

 Mixing audio: Levels and panning

 Once your mixing session is ready, it’s time to set levels and pan them.
-Setting the correct volume and stereo position of each audio track is the first stage of getting a good mix.
+Setting each audio track’s correct volume and stereo position is the first stage of getting a good mix.

 We usually set the pans first, then put rough levels on everything so the parts sound about right.

-Panning is where the sounds are placed in the left-to-right stereo field.
+Panning determines where the sounds are placed in the left and right channels.
 Stereo mixing is a broad topic.
 Simply put, you want to position things so that each mix element gets its own space.

-Then put the melody or other rhythmic elements at some point on the left or right to give the center parts some space.
-For example, if you have an instrumental harmony part, one part could be panned to the left and the other to the right.
+Then, put the melody or other rhythmic elements at some point on the left or right to give the center parts some space.
+For example, if you have an instrumental harmony, one part could be panned to the left and the other to the right.

 Remember, mixing music starts with setting each mix element’s rough levels and panning.
-Returning to our cooking analogy, levels and panning is the pizza dough.
+Returning to our cooking analogy, levels and panning are the pizza dough.
 Everything else is the toppings.

-After the pans and rough levels are set, next process the audio.
-This involves EQ, compression, and reverb, among other more creative mixing tools.
+After the pans and rough levels are set, proceed to process the audio.
+This is where the mixing stage gets fun.
+A mix engineer will typically enhance the individual elements by applying EQ, compression, and different types of reverb, among other creative mixing tools.